Faculty Feature: Rachel BortonDate: January 9, 2018

 Director Family Nurse Practitioner (FNP) online program & Assistant Professor of Nursing

 MSN, Family Nurse Practitioner from University of Phoenix

 BSN, Nursing from Bradley University

-Professor Borton joined the Bradley University Department of Nursing Faculty in January 2010 as a part time clinical instructor.
-In February 2011, she joined the faculty as a full time Assistant Professor of Nursing.
+Professor Borton joined the Bradley University Department of Nursing Faculty in January 2010 as a part-time clinical instructor.
+In February 2011, she joined the faculty as a full-time Assistant Professor of Nursing.

 What are you most passionate about in your work or research?

 - Breastfeeding: There’s a cultural shift that’s creating a larger awareness surrounding breastfeeding.
 While there’s more support, the amount of time mothers breastfeed is surprisingly short.
-My true passion and desire is to increase the time mothers are able to breastfeed their children — ideally, to one year.
-I’m also enthusiastic about educating my patients about the benefits of breastfeeding, including but not limited to: decreased breast cancer risk, lower postpartum depression risk, improved infant health and increased postpartum weight loss.
+My true passion and desire are to increase the time mothers are able to breastfeed their children — ideally, to one year.
+I’m also enthusiastic about educating my patients about the benefits of breastfeeding, including but not limited to decreased breast cancer risk, lower postpartum depression risk, improved infant health and increased postpartum weight loss.

 - Childhood obesity: In family practice, I’m able to focus on childhood obesity, increasing family education and offering healthy choices for child and parents.
 Preventing childhood obesity and educating families about healthy choices will help prevent obesity in adulthood.